ovotech/cluster_name/README.md

 $ ./cluster_name
 ```

-If you choose the `go run` option, you'll either have to run it in the
+You'll either have to run it in the background (add a `&` after the command),
-background (add a `&` after the command), or open a new shell to test.
+or open a new shell to test.

 Now send a request to it: